Marvel Cinematic Universe: Phase Six: Development

-Ahead of the start of the Phase with the release of First Steps in July 2025, Feige called Phase Six "the most focused phase" after Phase Four and Five were used by Marvel Studios to "experiment".
+Ahead of the start of Phase Six with the release of First Steps in July 2025, Feige called Phase Six "the most focused phase" after Phases Four and Five were used by Marvel Studios to "experiment".
 He explained, "We used it to evolve and then we used it to expand – too much.
 Secret Wars, as in the comics, is as much about bringing certain storylines to a close as it is about launching a new one, and that's what's very exciting."